 The average cost of Truvada is $1,600 to $2,000 for a one-month supply.
-The actual out-of-pocket cost for patients varies by insurance plan and available financial assistance programs.
+The out-of-pocket cost for Truvada varies by insurance plan and available financial assistance programs.

 Gilead offers programs to help people get Truvada for as little as $0 co-pay.
-Uninsured people may also get PrEP medication from LGBTQ+ agencies and other non-profits.
+Uninsured people may also get PrEP medication free from manufacturer-sponsored programs.

-On May 9, 2019, the drug maker announced it would donate up to 2.4 million bottles of Truvada each year to the Centers for Disease Control and Prevention.
+On May 9, 2019, Gilead announced it would donate up to 2.4 million bottles of Truvada each year to the Centers for Disease Control and Prevention.

 The donation is for uninsured Americans at risk of HIV and will last until 2030.
 Gilead plans to transition the donation from Truvada to Descovy, which was approved for PrEP in October 2019.